SMM Best Practices

 Types of Content That Work Well

 • Text Posts: You don’t always need a massive visual.
-Text posts are a great way for sharing updates, news, quick tips, or even milestones with your community.
-Keep them short (no walls of texts) and engaging.
+Text posts are a great way to share updates, news, quick tips, or even milestones with your community.
+Keep them short (no walls of text) and engaging.
 Plus, it can give some designers room to be creative with the brand’s font and style.
 You can also build templates for when you need to push or update something quickly to save creatively overloading a designer over time.

 • Images: Use high-quality images and statics and remember to optimize for mobile – that’s where people are doing the most scrolling, so get used to holding your phone vertically.